 But I Could Never Go Vegan!

-|Format||Kindle, Paperback, Spiralbound||Kindle, Hardcover||Kindle, paperback, Library binding||Kindle, hardcover||Kindle, paperback, spiral-bound||Kindle, paperback, spiral-bound||Kindle, hardcover||Kindle, paperback, spiral-bound||Kindle, paperback||Kindle, paperback|
+|Format||Kindle, Paperback, Spiralbound||Kindle, hardcover||Kindle, paperback, library binding||Kindle, hardcover||Kindle, paperback, spiral-bound||Kindle, paperback, spiral-bound||Kindle, hardcover||Kindle, paperback, spiral-bound||Kindle, paperback||Kindle, paperback|

 While veganism isn't exactly something new, you couldn't find that many books or information about the subject a couple of years ago.
-Thankfully, you have all the resources you could possibly wish for today, and all available at the click of a button.
+Thankfully, you have all the resources you could possibly wish for today, and all are available at the click of a button.
 Here's what we recommend looking out for when searching for the perfect cookbook.

 One way to make the transition into a vegan diet easier is to consider what you have been eating until now and find vegan alternatives to your favorite foods.